Geoarbitrage is short for geographic arbitrage.

 One simple way to geoarbitrage is to earn a strong currency but spend weaker ones.

-For example, I am earning US dollars while spending mostly Turkish lira, which gives me a great amount of currency leverage and makes my money worth more.
-Due to the current hyperinflation in Turkey, $1 can be exchanged for ₺17,27.
-I still remember that $1 used to be worth only ₺7.86 when I settled here in October 2020.
+For example, I am earning US dollars and Bitcoin while spending mostly Turkish lira, which gives me a great amount of currency leverage and makes my money worth more.
+Due to the current hyperinflation in Türkiye, $1 can be exchanged for ₺32.
+I still remember that $1 used to be worth about ₺7 when I settled here in 2020; If you want to take things further, the current exchange rate between Bitcoin to Turkish lira is 4.8k sats to 100 Lira, I mostly use this way now.

 “Go where you are celebrated - not tolerated.”